Kifah/user_sync_micro_service/README.md

 * unit testing
 * concrete CRUD processes in the `user_service`
 * more complex processing in the `legacy_user_service`
-* integrate CI/CD through Jenkins of travis-ci
+* integrate CI/CD through Jenkins or travis-ci